 If you would like professional guidance with your Vanderbilt University School of Medicine application materials, check out Accepted’s Medical School Admissions Consulting and Editing Services, which include advising, editing, and interview coaching for VU SOM’s application materials.

 ***Disclaimer: Information is subject to change.
-Please check with individual programs to verify the essay questions, instructions and deadlines.***Alicia McNease Nimonkar is an Accepted advisor and editor specializing in healthcare admissions.
-Prior to joining Accepted, Alicia worked for five years as Student Advisor at UC Davis’ postbac program where she both evaluated applications and advised students applying successfully to med school and related programs.
-Want Alicia to help you get accepted?
+Please check with individual programs to verify the essay questions, instructions and deadlines.***Alicia McNease Nimonkar worked for 5 years as the Student Advisor & Director at the UC Davis School of Medicine's postbac program where she both evaluated applications and advised students applying successfully to med school and other health professional programs.
+She has served Accepted's clients since 2012 with roughly a 90% success rate.
+She has a Master of Arts in Composition and Rhetoric as well as Literature.
+Want Alicia to help you get Accepted?
 Click here to get in touch!